CityofSantaMonica/hackthebeach/README.md

        {% include templates/button.html href="http://example.com" text="click me" %}
     </div>

-Sections of a particular `index.html` page are rendered using the `_includes/templates/section.html` template, the content of which is stored in the corresponding folder under `_includes` (e.g. `_includes/index` for the homepage partial content)
+Sections of a particular page are rendered using the `_includes/templates/section.html` template, the content of which is stored in the corresponding folder under `_includes` (e.g. `_includes/index` for the homepage partial content)

+Pages may also specify jumbotron content using the `jumbotron` front-matter with a path to the partial content (relative to the `_includes/` directory).
+See `index.html` for an example.

 #### `_data`